pablasso/dotfiles/README.md

 # Dotfiles

 I try to maintain here only what I'm currently using.
 Everything else gets deleted.
-Same goes for the config files themselves

 ## Setup